From Data Center IoT Telemetry to Data Analytics Chatbots -- Virtual Knowledge Graph is All You Need: Experimental Results

 \section{Experimental Results}

-In this section, we evaluate the proposed ODA Chatbot by exploring different implementation configurations.
+In this section, we evaluate the proposed DA Chatbot by exploring different implementation configurations and to answer the research questions.
 We then apply a series of optimizations to both the VKG generation and LLM inference to improve the average response time of the system (also referred to as end-to-end latency throughout the paper).